-- Intangible assets: A company’s environmental footprint and resource dependence could erode brand value, as consumers shun companies with unsustainable business practice.
+- Intangible assets: A company’s environmental footprint and resource dependence could erode brand value, as consumers shun companies with unsustainable business practices.
 And, as planetary bottlenecks and resource scarcity become more critical, policymakers likely will favor companies that can prove they have positive societal impact and can operate without depleting the country’s natural resources.

 Looking back to January 2020, when the pandemic started, concerns began to emerge in relation to importing components or goods from certain geographies.
 Since then, stress on global supply chains has increased month by month, culminating in some supply chains actually collapsing.
 The more complex the Supply Chain, the more prone it becomes to vulnerability.
 This has caused a domino effect with respect to production and how goods are produced and the agility to change production.

 Furthermore, the unpredictability of the opening and closing of borders and government policy changing on a weekly (if not daily) basis, has forced numerous enterprises to rethink their Supply Chains with respect to how international they wish such Supply Chains to be.
 How much control, or lack of, do manufacturers, for example, wish to have over critical components or materials?

 In a linear economy where the fragility of Supply Chains has been exposed by the COVID-19 pandemic, manufacturers and suppliers are being forced to rethink their entire business models and consequently switch to circular models.
 The more unpredictable and indeed costly materials have become, due to global Supply Chain disruption, the greater the focus has been upon innovative solutions to keep materials in use, to prolong their lifespan, to upcycle etc.